pavel-demin/waveforms-notebooks/README.md

   - in the "Open Folder" dialog select waveforms-notebooks folder and click "Open"

 - create micromamba environment
-  - open command palette (Ctrl+Shift+P)
+  - from the "View” menu select "Command Palette”
-  - type micromamba create environment
+  - type "micromamba create environment”
-  - restart Visual Studio Code

 ### Working with notebooks